 4. Remove rear hydraulic motor (A).
-Refer to Removing Rear Hydraulic Motor, page 149.
+Refer to Removing Rear Hydraulic Motor, page 154.

-- 5. Turn the roller manually until setscrew (A) in lock collar (B) lines up with the recess in bearing support (C). - 6.
+- Turn the roller manually until setscrew (A) in lock collar (B) lines up with the recess in bearing support (C). - 6.
 Loosen setscrew (A) in lock collar (B) using a 6 mm hex key.
 Rotate collar counterclockwise to loosen and remove collar.

-- 7. Ensure deck is fully supported and loosen float springs. - 8.
+- 7. Ensure deck is fully supported, and check that the float spring assembly is loose.
+You may need to raise the deck slightly to loosen the assembly. - 8.
 Remove the four nuts (A) attaching bearing support (B) to frame.